 The great thing is that Krakow Pharmacy Museum is actually one of the few museums of this type in the world.
 A big part of the permanent exhibition is devoted to Tadeusz Pankiewicz who was running an ‘Aryan’ pharmacy in the Jewish Ghetto during the German occupation.

 Location: 25 Floriańska St.

-Another place for those craving interesting things to do in Krakow is the Krakow Underground Museum.
-It’s jokingly considered Krakow’s version of the Louvre…or the glass pyramid at least.
-The fountain is actually a sky light letting a little bit of daylight into this Krakow underground museum.
+Another place for those craving interesting things to do in Krakow is the Underground Museum Krakow.
+It’s jokingly considered Krakow’s version of the Louvre…or the glass pyramid part at least.
+The fountain is actually a skylight letting a little bit of daylight into this Krakow underground museum.

-This exceptional Krakow museum is located beneath the cobbles of the Krakow main Square.
-It’s an interactive, showing you the foundations of the buildings that used to stand here centuries ago.
+Krakow underground museum is located beneath the cobbles of the Krakow main Square.
+It’s interactive, showing you the foundations of the buildings that used to stand here centuries ago.
 It is basically the result of huge excavations that took place in the square from 2009-2010.
-You get to see how the current level of the city has risen over the centuries.
+You get to see how the current level of Krakow Old Town has risen over the centuries.

-Krakow Rynek Underground is a journey back in time.
+Krakow underground museum is a journey back in time.
 Back to when merchants traded in the town in the 11th – 13th centuries.

 The museum is dark, although surprisingly big.
 There are even skeletons of mummified bodies found in the area.
 Make sure to leave some time at the end to watch the fascinating videos of Krakow under Nazi occupation.
 As well as video reconstructions of famous events in the city’s history.

 Entry is limited to only 300 people at a time.
 Buy a ticket with a time slot allocated to it, either online or from the ticket office on the other side of the cloth hall building, from the entrance to the museum.